-The Management Company's remuneration policy is compatible with sound and effective risk management and is consistent with the business strategy, the objectives, values and interests of the Management Company and of the UCITS under its management and investors in such UCITS, as well as any sustainability risks.
-Compliance with the remuneration principles, including the implementation thereof, shall be verified once a year.
+The Management Company's remuneration policy is compatible with sound and effective risk management and is consistent with the business strategy, the objectives, values and interests of the Management Company and of the UCITS under its management and investors in such UCITS, as well as with any sustainability risks.
+Compliance with and implementation of the remuneration policies shall be verified once a year.
 Fixed and variable components of the total remuneration are appropriately balanced, whereby the proportion of the fixed component of the total remuneration is high enough to provide complete flexibility with regard to the variable remuneration components, including the possibility of waiving the payment of a variable component.
 Performance fees are based on employees' qualifications and skills as well as their level of responsibility and contribution towards the Management Company's added value.
-Where applicable, performance is assessed under a multi-year framework that is appropriate for the holding period recommended to investors in the UCITS managed by the Management Company.
-This ensures that the assessment is based on the longer-term performance of the UCITS and its investment risks and that the actual payment of performance-related remuneration components is spread over the same period.
+Where applicable, performance is assessed under a multi-year framework to ensure that the assessment is based on the longer-term performance of the UCITS and its investment risks and that the actual payment of performance-related remuneration components is spread over the same period.
 The pension scheme is consistent with the business strategy, the objectives, values and long-term interests of both the Management Company and the UCITS under its management.